schierlm/Oberon-extended-history/README.md

 The files *Modules0.Mod* and *Linker0.Mod* are only used for bootstrapping purposes.

+**Note**: Convert these files (except the font file) to Oberon format first (Oberon uses only CR as line endings) using the command **dos2oberon** (also available in the Experimental Oberon repository), before importing the files into Oberon.

+     ./dos2oberon Modules0.Mod Modules0.Mod
+     ./dos2oberon Linker0.Mod Linker0.Mod
+     ./dos2oberon Builder.Mod Builder.Mod

-**Note**: If you run Oberon in an emulator on a host system (e.g., using **https://github.com/pdewacht/oberon-risc-emu**), first download the files listed above to your host system (into directory *oberon-risc-emu*), start the Oberon emulator on your host system, click on the *PCLink1.Run* link in the *System.Tool* viewer within Oberon, and execute the following command on the command shell of your host system (example shown for Linux or MacOS):
+**Note**: If you run Oberon in an emulator on a host system (e.g., using **https://github.com/pdewacht/oberon-risc-emu**), first download the files listed above to your host system (into directory *oberon-risc-emu*), convert them to to Oberon format using the command **dos2oberon** as shown above, start the Oberon emulator on your host system, click on the *PCLink1.Run* link in the *System.Tool* viewer within Oberon, and execute the following command on the command shell of your host system (example shown for Linux or MacOS):

      ./pcreceive.sh Modules0.Mod
      ./pcreceive.sh Linker0.Mod